The information on these pages are a collection of both authentic Celtic

 Time for thanks and learning, repairing all things

-Colours: Dark reds, yellows, browns
+Colours: Dark reds, burnt yellows, browns